 Sacked Tipperary worker who spat on ground during Covid 'put health of others in danger'

-A Tipperary factory worker who spat on the ground at the height of Covid-19 while clocking out has lost his claim that he was unfairly dismissed by his employers.
+A Tipperary factory worker who spat on the ground at the height of Covid-19 as he clocked out has lost his claim that he was unfairly dismissed by his employers.

 Dariusz Swider had launched a claim for unfair dismissal against Carey Glass, Nenagh, over an incident on March 26, 2020, in the Workplace Relations Commission.